hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_global.rst

 method and a list of all currently registered paths can be obtained by the :py:meth:`get_all_registered_paths
 <pydidas.plugins.plugin_collection.PluginRegistry.get_all_registered_paths>`
 method.
-To permanently remove all stored paths, a user can use the :py:meth:`clear_qsettings
+To permanently remove a stored paths, a user can use the :py:meth:`unregister_plugin_path
-<pydidas.plugins.plugin_collection.PluginRegistry.clear_qsettings>`
+<pydidas.plugins.plugin_collection.PluginRegistry.unregister_plugin_path>`
 method.
-To remove all stored paths and plugins from the current instance, use the
+To remove all stored paths and plugins from the current instance, use the :py:meth:`clear_collection
-:py:meth:`clear_collection
 <pydidas.plugins.plugin_collection.PluginRegistry.clear_collection>` method.
 This method must be called with a :py:data:`True` flag to take effect and is ignored otherwise.

 ..
 Warning::
-    Using the :py:meth:`clear_qsettings
+    Using the :py:meth:`clear_collection
-    <pydidas.plugins.plugin_collection.PluginRegistry.clear_qsettings>`
+    <pydidas.plugins.plugin_collection.PluginRegistry.clear_collection>`
     method will remove all paths which have ever been registered and the user is responsible to add all new paths again.

-    Also, calling this method will **not** remove known plugins from the current instance.
-If desired, this must be done using the :py:meth:`clear_collection
-    <pydidas.plugins.plugin_collection.PluginRegistry.clear_collection>`
-    method.
+    Also, if a user tries to access the  empty PluginCollection, the default plugin path will be added automatically.

 An example of the use of stored paths is given below.